 Galleys: Similar to infiltration pits.
 Some designs consist of concrete perforated rectangular vaults.
 Others are modular systems usually placed under parking lots.
 When the galley design consists of a single rectangular perforated vault, conduct one boring or observation trench per galley.
 When the galleys consist of interlocking modular units, take the same number of borings or observation pits as for infiltration trenches.
 Do not confuse these galleys with vaults storing water for purposes of underground detention, which do not contain perforations.

-Applicability

-Subsurface structures are constructed to store stormwater temporarily and let it percolate into the underlying soil.
-These structures are used for small drainage areas (typically less than 2 acres).
-They are feasible only where the soil is adequately permeable and the maximum water table and/or bedrock